leventarican/data-engineer-nd/project8/README.md

 #### 3.1 Conceptual Data Model
 ~~Map out the conceptual data model and explain why you chose that model~~

 We create a fact table `vehicles_news` which contains the information for detailed car (model, cylinder, year, ...) with a relation to news in same year.
+Our dim tables are: vehicles_table and news_tables.
+We are using here the star schema, because we have a simple db design and we want a fast query with less joins.

 #### 3.2 Mapping Out Data Pipelines
 ~~List the steps necessary to pipeline the data into the chosen data model~~